Kas-tle/EnjinScraper/README.md

 - `application_sections`: Contains sections from applications
 - `application_questions`: Contains questions from applications
 - `application_questions`: Contains individual responses for applications
-- `comments`: Contains information about comments on applications and news articles
+- `comments`: Contains information about comments on applications, news articles, wiki pages, and gallery images
 - `users`: Contains information about users

-Any files hosted on Enjin's Amazon S3 instance (which includes attachments for applications, tickets, forum posts, and news posts) will be downloaded to `target/files`.
-Note that I still need to add support for downloading of certain non-S3 files, such as avatars and (for some odd reason) wiki uploads.
+Files that are stored in Enjin's Amazon S3 instance for your site will be automatically downloaded and stored in the `target/files` directory.
+The files will be stored in the same directory structure as they are on the S3 instance.
+The files will be stored in the `target/files` directory in the same directory as the `config.json` file.
+All information about these files will be stored in the `s3_files` table in the database.
+Examples of modules that store files here include galleries, forums, applications, tickets, and news posts.

+Files from wiki pages will be stored in the `wiki` directory.
+These do not have a directory structure, so they are simply in the parent folder of the wiki module's preset ID.
+For example, if the wiki module's preset ID is `123456`, the files will be stored in the `target/files/wiki/123456` directory.

 ## TODO